nukex1122/AdvancedLaneFinding/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I used the binary image and applied warp transform to it.
+Afterwards, I tried to fit some polynomials in the image.
+To fit the polynomials I used two technniques:

+* Windowing Technique: I identified individual starting points for the line and made a list of indices which were in the window.
+After I got the list, I fitted the lines using `np.polyfit()` function and saved the coefficients.

+* Look Ahead Technique: If I knew what my previous lines were, then I don't need to use the windowing technique again as it is computationally heavier.
+Instead, I could at the points around my previous fit and make new fits accordinly.

 ![alt text][image5]
+![alt text][image5_1]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Radius of curvature is calculated via `getRadiusOfCurvature()` function which uses the formula $\sqrt{1+(2Ay + B)^2}/(2A)$ where A, B, C are the means of the coefficients of the recent fits of the polynomial $Ay^2+By+C$ ROC is also stored in another list, and the mean ROC of the past 20 frames are outputted

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the `process()` function of the `Pipeline` class in my code in the same file.
 Here is an example of my result on a test image:

 ![alt text][image6]